 It starts with topics like decorators (with caching, proxy, and context manager case-studies), method resolution order, using super() and meta-programming, and general PEP 8 best practices.

 It has a detailed, multi-chapter case study on writing and releasing a package and eventually an application, including a chapter on using zc.buildout.
-Later chapters detail best practices with writing documentation, test-driven development, version control, and optimization/profiling.
+Later chapters detail best practices such as writing documentation, test-driven development, version control, optimization and profiling.

-A Primer on Scientific Programming with Python, written by Hans Petter Langtangen, mainly covers Python’s usage in scientific field.
+A Primer on Scientific Programming with Python, written by Hans Petter Langtangen, mainly covers Python’s usage in the scientific field.
 In the book, examples are chosen from mathematics and the natural sciences.

 Python in a Nutshell, written by Alex Martelli, covers most cross-platform Python’s usage, from its syntax to built-in libraries to advanced topics such as writing C extensions.